It’s that wonderful time of the year!

 Actually, Grandpa made his own wine in his basement.
 When I checked “Wikipedia” my choices were Vinter or Winemaker.
 My mission was to find a word to show Grandpa some respect.
 A word a bit better than “Moonshiner”.
 However, Moonshiner is the only word that kept popping in my head.
 Grandpa’s wine was not always “top shelf” and each Christmas brought anticipation of how this year’s batch was going to be.
 Sweet, bold or however it turned out, according to tradition you drank it anyway.
 And did it with an appreciative smile on your face.

 Now to tie it all together; what makes Christmas truly Christmas!

 There is a special cookie (somewhat of a pastry) in my family whose smell you only smell and taste you can only enjoy one time of the year.
 That time is the Christmas Season.
 The special cookie is KOLASKI (also spelled KOLACKY or KOLACHE).

-The meaning of christmas and the meaning of koaski
+The meaning of Christmas and the meaning of Kolaski

 When using the term “Pay It Forward”, I mean exactly that.
 I consider what Grandma passed along to her children and generations beyond, a gift.
 How lucky are we to have the these memories that hold such history, so many stories of our heritage and gives a lesson of family and love.
 Every ritual and dishes of that special dinner, I have continued for my family.
 Okay, we upgraded the wine selection a bit, but Grandpa, your fish was absolutely AMAZING!